Start at the Crockett Hills Regional Park staging area off of Crockett Boulevard. At the end of the parking lot, you'll find a gate and the trailhead.

 .
 Then, turn onto Wood Rat Trail

 , a flowy XC-style connector trail to the main area of the park.
 It's worth doing at least once, and it gets you prepared for the fun stuff.

 Go through the tunnel to reach the grassy hill area of Crockett Hills.
 Go straight on the Soaring Eagle Trail

 .
 It is all singletrack.
 The views are amazing.
 Plan time to take pictures.
 In the summer, this trail can be very hot or very cold and windy.
 Plan for both.
 The Soaring Eagle Trail

 follows the contours of the hills gently ascending to a paved area with a picnic table near the intersection with Big Valley Trail

-From the picnic table, go through the gate to enter the new Pump/flow trail (Sugar City Trail
+From the picnic table, go through the gate to enter the new flow trail (Sugar City Trail

 ).
 The trail descends about 500 ft with lots of bumps, jumps, berms, tabletops and switchbacks.
-It's safe enough for intermediate riders and exciting enough for experts.
+It's safe enough for intermediate riders and exciting enough for experts, although the left switchbacks can be tight and hard to master.
 The trail was designed and built by the same folks who built the Tamarancho trails.

-Follow the traverse out of the pump/flow trail until it intersects the Big Valley Trail
+Follow the traverse out of the flow trail until it intersects the Big Valley Trail

-.
-Continue on to Krestrel Loop Trail until you reach the small farm building.
-Turn right on South Tree Frog Loop
+until you reach the small farm building.
+Turn right on Tree Frog Loop

 back to Big Valley Trail